-Outside of the clinic, Amy serves as an advocate and educational speaker on a variety of health-related topics.
-In her free time she enjoys gardening, exercise, hiking, reading and writing poetry, painting and other creative visual arts.
-Meditation, in the Zen Buddhist tradition, has played an important role in her life since 1996.
-She is a senior lay student of Shodo Harada Roshi, and since 2000 she’s been an active member of the Tahoma One Drop Zen Monastery on Whidbey Island.
+Outside of the clinic, Amy educates members of the community about meditation’s physical, mental and emotional health benefits.
+Meditation, in the Zen Buddhist tradition, has played a foundational role in her life since 1996.
+She is a senior lay student of Shodo Harada Roshi and trains regularly at Tahoma One Drop Zen Monastery on Whidbey Island.
 She receives additional support in her meditation practice from teachers Byakuren Judith Ragir and John Tarrant.
 Since 2006, she has served as a community volunteer, facilitating meditation and services for Buddhist inmates at Monroe’s Washington State Reformatory.
 She further devotes time to watercolor painting and other creative visual arts, exercise, hiking and paddle boarding.

 Seattle Institute of Oriental Medicine (Seattle, WA)

-Graduate of this three-year rigorous, apprentice style education with clinical training in Acupuncture (Chinese, Japanese, Auricular), Chinese Herbal Medicine, Tuina, Food Therapy & Qi Gong.
+Three-year rigorous, apprentice style education clinical training in Acupuncture (Chinese, Japanese, Auricular), Chinese Herbal Medicine, Tuina, Food Therapy & Qi Gong.
 Internship included treatment of neuromusculo-skeletal conditions, gynecology, internal medicine, addiction and detoxification, emotional disorders, pain disorders, sports injury & trauma, and pediatrics.
-SIOM is currently the only institution in the country which integrates intensive Chinese medical language translation throughout its curriculum.

 Colby College (Waterville, ME)